elhawk/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/CheckFileInfo.rst

         ReadWrite
             This type of Share URL allows users to both view and edit the file using the URL.

+    SupportedActivityTypes
+        An **array** of strings representing the activity types understood by the host.

+    SupportsAddActivities
+        A **Boolean** value that indicates that the host supports the :ref:`AddActivities` operation.

     SupportsCobalt
         A **Boolean** value that indicates that the host supports the following WOPI
         operations: